allianz/ng-aquila/projects/ng-aquila/src/header/header.md

 The header provides a layout consisting of three sections, `<nx-header-brand>`, `<nx-header-navigation>` and `<nx-header-actions>`.
-The `<nx-header-brand>` is thr first section from the left and contains the applications/brands logo.
+The `<nx-header-brand>` is the first section from the left and contains the applications/brands logo.

 Next there is a `<nx-header-navigation>` section that can contain navigation links.
 The styling of the individual navigation links is provided by the `nxHeaderLink` directive.